Fideltodayy/alx-low_level_programming/README.md

-This is a repository of sprint 1 in ALX.
+This is a repository of sprint 1 of my ALX program.
 Basically dealt in low level programming in C programming language